groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh
 ```

 The ISO is then available in the file `work/dsas.iso`.
-At this point you can create the release
+At this point you
-on gitlab.
+can create the release on gitlab.

 ### Binary upgrade of the virtual machines

-The upgrade of the VM is a simple remplacement of te existing ISO with the new image,
+The upgrade of the VM is a simple replacement of the existing ISO with
-like
+the new image, like

 ![Upgrading the ISO with VirtualBox](en/vbox3.png)